Shivam-Katare/PokeDex/README.md

 # About

-PokeDex is a Next.js application that allows users to explore detailed information about various Pokemon, including their **types**, **strengths**, **weaknesses**, and more.
+PokeWorld is a Next.js application that allows users to explore detailed information about various Pokemon, including their **types**, **strengths**, **weaknesses**, and more.
 This application provides an easy and efficient way for Pokemon enthusiasts to learn about and discover new Pokemon.
 # Preview